 Despite the predicted heat and humidity, the next morning, July 4, we set out for Starved Rock.
 On this trip we even managed to get to the Nodding Onion while it was open for brunch (we had eggs Benedict).
 We made a brief stop at the visitors center so I could pick up the Chicago edition of 60 Hikes Within 60 Miles and to get advice from one of the volunteers.
 I knew I wanted to see Wildcat Canyon, and the man we spoke to recommended St. Louis Canyon as well.
 He hinted that the waterfalls would not much to look at because a week had passed since the heavy rains.
 I noticed a number clipped to his name badge and asked if it represents his hours of volunteer service.
 It does, since the center opened several years ago.
-If only Lincoln Park Zoo’s management had shown as much pride in its volunteers.

 If you can ascend and descend stairs (lots of them), you can get to Wildcat Canyon.
 At the bottom of the last set of stairs, there’s a bit of a muddy area to cross, which for a change I walked over confidently while J hesitated and crossed tentatively.
 It didn’t help that, with the heat and humidity, we were soaked with sweat.
 I hate being soaked with sweat.